missionpinball/mpf-docs/docs/install/linux/raspberry.md

 ---
-title: Installing MPF on a Raspberry Pi
+title: Installing MPF on a Raspberry Pi - Updated Jan 2024
 ---

 # Installing MPF on a Raspberry Pi

-These instructions are based on those created by [Gilles Bouthenot](https://github.com/orgs/missionpinball/discussions/115).
+These instructions are based on those created by [Gilles Bouthenot](https://github.com/orgs/missionpinball/discussions/115) for Linux.
 They use a Python virtual environment without system-wide Python packages, and you can have multiple versions Python if you need.
+Using a virtual environment also lets you use a different version of Python from what comes installed by default in your OS, and lets you easily erase and restart without having to re-image the device.

 A few other notes: